rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     B       255.255.0.0      65,536
     C       255.255.255.0    256

 If an organization needed 300 IP addresses, they were given 65,536.
 If they needed 100,000, they were given 16,777,216.
 Clearly this was very wasteful and created shortages.
 To address this, classless subnetting was invented, allowing organizations such as ISPs to get only as many IPs as they needed (or pretty close to it).
 If I need 300 IP addresses, I don't need a /16.
 A /23 includes 512 IP Addresses, and that's more than enough without wasting the other 65,024.
 An even better solution would be to provide me with a /24 network (256 addresses) and a second /26 network (64 addresses) for a total of 320.
 This of course, would require a router to pass packets between the two different subnets.

 Today, you'll still hear this terminology from time to time.
-People often refer to any /24 subnet as a "Class C" network for example.
+People often refer to any /24 subnet as a *Class C* network for example.

 #### Route determination

-Finally!
-Things have gotten interesting.
-At last we have come to that part of networking that allows us to send information in the form of packets to places that we've never seen.
-Subnetting tells us what IP Addresses we should be able to communicate with without going through a router, but what about other IP Addresses?
+Subnetting tells us what IP addresses we should be able to communicate with without going through a router, but what about other IP addresses?
+Route determination enables us to send information in the form of packets to places that we've never seen.

 Every computer has a routing table, though it looks different depending on your operating system.
 Here's what my routing table currently looks like on Slackware Linux 14.2.
 Other operating systems format their routing tables differently, but the functionality is the same.

     alan9228@whippoorwill:~# ip route show
     default via 172.30.16.1 dev eth0  metric 202
     127.0.0.0/8 dev lo  scope link
     172.30.16.0/26 dev eth0  proto kernel  scope link  src 172.30.16.28 metric 202

 This requires a little bit of explanation.
-When a packet is being transmitted outward, the kernel checks the packet's Destination IP Address against the first column of the routing table.
+When a packet is being transmitted outward, the kernel checks the packet's destination IP address against the first column of the routing table.
 This column lists networks and their subnets.
 The kernel always prefers the **most specific** match.
 Let's look at a few examples.

-My computer (whippoorwill, 172.30.16.28) wishes to send a packet to another (nightingale, 172.30.16.19).
-It forms a packet and sets the Destination IP address to 172.30.16.19.
+My computer (**whippoorwill**, 172.30.16.28) wishes to send a packet to another (**nightingale**, 172.30.16.19).
+It forms a packet and sets the destination IP address to 172.30.16.19.
 Then the kernel checks its routing table and finds two matches for this address.

     default via 172.30.16.1 dev eth0  metric 202
     172.30.16.0/26 dev eth0  proto kernel  scope link  src 172.30.16.28
     metric 202

-The default route is a "catch-all" that should always match.
+The default route is a catch-all that should always match.
 Essentially, it is the network 0.0.0.0/0 - the entire Internet.
 However, 172.30.16.0/26 also matches, and is a much smaller subnet, so the kernel chooses to use it instead as it is more specific.
 This specific example has a lot of information here, but for now there's really only two things we are interested in.

-- Does the route include a "via IP_ADDRESS" statement?
+- Does the route include a `via IP_ADDRESS` statement?
-- What "dev INTERFACE" statement is included?
+- What `dev INTERFACE` statement is included?

-The first statement tells us if we need to use a router (gateway) and what that router's IP address is.
+The first statement tells us if we need to use a router (or a *gateway*) and what that router's IP address is.
 In this case, no router is specified, so we know we are not using one.
-The second statement tells us that this packet should leave our eth0 interface in order to reach its destination.
+The second statement tells us that this packet should leave our `eth0` interface in order to reach its destination.

-Now another example.
-Suppose whippoorwill wants to talk to Google, which it has learned has an IP address of 74.125.21.105.The kernel checks the routing table and determines that the only match is the catch-all.
+Suppose **whippoorwill** wants to talk to Google, which it has learned has an IP address of 74.125.21.105.The kernel checks the routing table and determines that the only match is the catch-all.

-`default via 172.30.16.1 dev eth0  metric 202`
+    default via 172.30.16.1 dev eth0  metric 202

-This time, the packet will be sent out the eth0 interface with a local destination of the gateway 172.30.16.1.
+This time, the packet will be sent out the `eth0` interface with a local destination of the gateway 172.30.16.1.

-It's important to note that no packet is transmitted to an IP Address.
-IP Addresses are merely used to determine the route that a packet must take to reach its eventual destination.
-Packets are instead transmitted to MAC Addresses.
+It's important to note that no packet is transmitted to an IP address.
+IP addresses are merely used to determine the route that a packet must take to reach its eventual destination.
+Packets are instead transmitted to MAC addresses.
 This will all make sense later when we put everything together.

-#### ICMP
+#### Internet Control Message Protocol

-ICMP is formally described in RFC 792.
+Internet Control Message Protocol (ICMP) is formally described in RFC 792.

-Internet Control Message Protocol, or ICMP for short, is mostly used to transmit error messages between machines.
-For example, if a router can't seem to find a node you're attempting to communicate with,  you may see an "ICMP Destination Unreachable" error message.
-ICMP is used to transmit the most basic of information between nodes, and is highly specialized to this task to the point that it cannot carry arbitrary data in the way that TCP or UDP can (more on these later).
-Each ICMP packet is given a certain "type" that specifies its use.
+ICMP is mostly used to transmit error messages between machines.
+For example, if a router can't find a node with which you're attempting to communicate, you may see an `ICMP Destination Unreachable` error message.
+ICMP is used to transmit the most basic of information between nodes, and is highly specialized to this task to the point that it cannot carry arbitrary data in the way that TCP or UDP can (these will be discussed in a later section).
+Each ICMP packet is given a certain *type* that specifies its use.
 Certain types may have a (sometimes optional) data section that can carry some small amount of arbitrary data.

-The most common intentional use of ICMP by a user is the ping program. ping generates an ICMP type 8 packet.
-Type 8 is known as the "Echo Request".
-When a machine receives such a packet, it replies to it with an ICMP type 0 "Echo Reply" packet.
+The most common intentional use of ICMP by a user is the `ping` program. `ping` generates an ICMP type 8 packet.
+Type 8 is known as the *Echo Request*.
+When a machine receives such a packet, it replies to it with an ICMP type 0 *Echo Reply* packet.

-Another common way of using ICMP is the traceroute command.
+Another common way of using ICMP is the `traceroute` command.
 This works by generating UDP packets with very short Time To Live (TTL) values.
-If a router sees a packet with a TTL value of 0, it will  send out an ICMP type 11 "Time Exceeded" packet.
-Since every router that handles a packet must decriment the TTL value by 1, this creates an easy method of seeing what routers (and how many) two  nodes are communicating through.
+If a router sees a packet with a TTL value of 0, it will send out an ICMP type 11 *Time Exceeded* packet.
+Since every router that handles a packet must decrement the TTL value by 1, this creates an easy method of seeing what routers (and how many) two nodes are communicating through.

 By far the most common uses of ICMP packets however, are those you never see.
-ICMP will send error messages telling a sending node that no more bandwidth is available.
-It will tell the sending node to redirect a message to a different route.
+ICMP sends error messages telling a sending node that no more bandwidth is available.
+It also tells the sending node to redirect a message to a different route.
 In short, ICMP is the often unseen little janitor of the TCP/IP Suite that keeps everything clean and tidy and informs everyone when the floor is wet and slippery.

 ### Transport layer

-The Transport Layer is every bit as simple and complex as the network layer.
-It is responsible for communicating the wishes of the Application Layer with the Network Layer, and in some cases, is responsible for ensuring that data arrives at its destination.
-You might think of the Transport Layer as a postman.
+The transport layer is responsible for communicating the wishes of the application layer with the network layer, and in some cases, is responsible for ensuring that data arrives at its destination.
+You might think of the transport layer as a postman.
 He accepts letters (data) from you, and passes them off to be routed to their final destination.
 If you have to be certain the letter arrives at its destination, you can send it certified mail and get reasonable confirmation that it was indeed delivered.

-#### TCP (Transport Control Protocol)
+#### Transmission Control Protocol

-TCP is formally described in RFC 793.
+Transmission Control Protocol (TCP) is formally described in RFC 793.

-Transmission Control Protocol is the most widely used protocol in the transport layer, and the only thing in the entire TCP/IP suite that garauntees delivery of packets by using some fairly ingenious techniques.
+TCP is the most widely used protocol in the transport layer, and the only thing in the entire TCP/IP suite that guarantees delivery of packets by using some fairly ingenious techniques.
 To start, TCP marks every packet with a sequence identification number.
 In the event that some packets are received out of order, the receiving node can re-arrange them correctly.
 Also, TCP requires an acknowledgement of receipt for every packet, so the sending node knows without doubt if a packet was received.
 Finally, TCP includes a rudimentary checksum to verify that the data sent has not been changed en route.

-TCP is known as a "connection oriented" protocol, because it sends all data in the framework of an open connection, rather than simply firing the data off like every other protocol and hoping the destination node receives it.
+TCP is known as a *connection oriented* protocol, because it sends all data in the framework of an open connection, rather than simply firing the data off like every other protocol and hoping the destination node receives it.

 ##### Ports

-Ports are a way of communicating with the Application Layer.
+Ports are a way of communicating with the application layer.
 TCP has 65,536 total ports.
-Every TCP packet has a Source Port and a Destination Port.
+Every TCP packet has a *source port* and a *destination port*.
 When a TCP packet is received, the kernel looks at the port number (1 - 65,536) and determines what application to send the data to based on this information.

 ##### Flags

-TCP makes use of a number of "Flags" to specify the type of TCP packet in much the same way that ICMP does.
+TCP makes use of a number of *flag* to specify the type of TCP packet in much the same way that ICMP does.
 Unlike ICMP, a TCP packet can have multiple flags set at the same time.
 In this document, we're only going to discuss the four most common.

 - SYN - Synchronize and prepare for a connection
 - ACK - Acknowledge that a packet has been received (and which one)